Director, Basic and Applied Research

 Karen T. Coschigano, PhD

 Heritage College of Osteopathic Medicine

-Dr. Beverly’s office is located in Grosvenor Hall 309.
-You can reach her by email firstname.lastname@example.org.
+Dr. Coschigano's office is in Academic & Research Center 302d.
+You can reach her by email at firstname.lastname@example.org.